 What is tiki-taka?

 The name was coined by the late great Spanish commentator Andres Montes during the 2006 World Cup.
 Tiki-taka loosely translates to “touch-touch,” which is indicative of how the teams play.
-Pep Guardiola is credited with being the purveyor of the system, but its roots are steeped in history.
+Pep Guardiola is credited with being the most successful proponent of the system, but its roots are steeped in history.
 Tiki-taka is the end product of the evolution of Schalke’s ‘spinning top’ tactic in the 1930s and the school of Total Football in the 1970s.

 Johan Cruyff and Pep Guardiola. pic.twitter.com/wjVCrTmriQ